 Sofia has a PhD in Applied Economics from the University of Antwerp (Belgium), a MSc degree in Economics and Business from the University of Rotterdam (the Netherlands) and a BA degree in Economics from the UdelaR (Universidad de la República, Uruguay).

-Her main research interests are economic cycles, crises and welfare; unemployment and labour market mismatches; multidimensional poverty and inequality; microsimulation of tax benefits and evaluation of fiscal policies; perceptions/attitudes towards redistribution; time-use, unpaid labour and gender inequality.
+Her main research interests are economic cycles, crises and welfare; unemployment and labour market mismatches; multidimensional poverty and inequality; microsimulation of tax benefits and evaluation of fiscal policies; green transition policies and gender inequality.

-Before joining the JRC-Seville in January 2019, he was a senior research officer at ISER, University of ESSEX.
+Before joining the JRC-Seville in January 2019, he worked as a senior research officer at ISER, University of ESSEX.

 He holds a Ph.D. in Economics from the department of economics at the University of Oslo.
 His doctoral thesis is titled "Three essays on Self-employment and taxation".

-His research focuses on empirical public economics, in particular he is interested on the effects of tax-benefit systems and labour market institutions on income inequality and work incentives.
+His research focuses on empirical public economics and microsimulation modelling, in particular he is interested on the effects of tax-benefit systems and labour market institutions on income inequality, poverty and work incentives.

-He is an associate professor (on special leave) in the Department of Applied Economics at the University of Vigo (Spain), where he has been teaching and doing research since 1999.
+He is an associate professor (on special leave) in the Department of Applied Economics at the University of Vigo (Spain), where he was teaching and doing research from 1999 to 2015.
 He has also been a fellow researcher at the Instituto de Estudios Fiscales (IEF, Spanish Insitute for Fiscal Studies) and at the OECD Centre for Tax Policy and Administration.